aspose-words/Aspose.Words-API-References/english/net/aspose.words/font/themefontbi/_index.md

 ---
 title: ThemeFontBi
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the theme font in the applied font scheme that is associated with this Fontaspose.words/font/ object in a righttoleft language document.
+description: Gets or sets the theme font in the applied font scheme that is associated with this Font object in a righttoleft language document.
 type: docs
 weight: 490
 url: /net/aspose.words/font/themefontbi/